| Age

 idea to introduce some dialogues between the characters in the

-story as this not just makes the story interesting, it also
+story as it will make the story interesting and it will also

-teaches children how to communicate and express themselves.
+teache children how to communicate and express themselves.
+In

 story can keep your wondering little readers, captivated.